Who we are:

 Do we collect personal data?

-- you fill in your contact details on the ‘Contact’ section our Site;
+you fill in your contact details on the ‘Contact’ section of our Site;

-It is important to note that we need your personal data to book flights and accommodation in your name.
-If someone other than you, provides us with your personal data for purposes of making reservations on your behalf, then we are entitled to presume that they have been authorised by you to do so.
+It is important to note that we need your personal data in order to book flights and accommodation in your name.
+If someone other than you provides us with your personal data for purposes of making reservations on your behalf, then we are entitled to presume that they have been authorised by you to do so.

 What types of personal data do we obtain?